badsyntax/richardwillis.info/blog/setup-s3-cloudfront-cdn.md

 - The SSL certificate and Alternate domain name are not automatically set (see below).
 - The bucket is created in the region you used when creating the cloudformation stack.
+- The Cloudfront distribution should be using the "Origin Access Identity" created in the stack to access S3.

 ## Allowing access to S3 bucket from CloudFront